moq-wg/moq-charter/charter.md

 # Draft Charter for Media over QUIC

 Media over QUIC (moq) will develop a simple low-latency media delivery solution for ingest and distribution.
-This solution shall address use cases that may include live streaming, gaming, and media conferencing and will scale efficiently.
+This solution addresses use cases that may include live streaming, gaming, and media conferencing and will scale efficiently.
 The solution will be implementable in both browser and non-browser endpoints.